casics/sofiont/README.md

 ------------------

 This material is based upon work supported by the [National Science Foundation](https://nsf.gov) under Grant Number 1533792 (Principal Investigator: Michael Hucka).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

+The icon for Softiont is "API" [by mikicon &ndash; icon #719164 in the Noun Project](https://thenounproject.com/search/?q=api&i=719164).
+It is used under the terms of a Creative Commons license.

 <br>
 <div align="center">